-- Benchmark met, but not consistently documented.
+Benchmark met, but not consistently documented.
 Record book was left in office during hurricane evacuations, then after flooding of building's basement.
 Email communications throughout the year show communications and requests with faculty from ENFL predominantly (almost 30 there, including teaching grad students and visiting lecturers), plus from ENGR, History, and a science instructor.

-Instructors contacted Director to ask for help with specific students, and Director reached out to instructors to ask for clarification of assignments when clients and/or tutors needed it. - WTEC also contacted instructors in disciplines outside ENFL to ask for updated resources and style guides in those disciplines (Nursing, Psychology, Chemistry, Biology, Engineering, e.g.).
+- Instructors contacted Director to ask for help with specific students, and Director reached out to instructors to ask for clarification of assignments when clients and/or tutors needed it. - WTEC also contacted instructors in disciplines outside ENFL to ask for updated resources and style guides in those disciplines (Nursing, Psychology, Chemistry, Biology, Engineering, e.g.).
 The intention was to update all these guides as budget allows.
 APA and MLA were updated, and others are pending.
 APA and MLA style guides were shared via PowerPoint presentations that were also posted to WTEC Moodle.

 - Benchmark met.
 Director communicated with over 22 faculty and staff members regarding course-specific needs.
 This included faculty and staff from ENFL, OAS, Frazar Library, PSYC, Office of International Programs, MSU Counseling, PHYSCI, SGA/Student Life Coalition, and others.
 Some of these were for individual courses, and some were for all courses in a program (e.g., ENGL 101 and 102 courses).
 SGA, e.g., was developing training sessions for students and wanted tutors to assist participants.
 The library was developing a scavenger hunt to help students with research skills and wanted to implement these in Freshman Composition courses.
 The Office of International Programs is developing courses for international students that will embed requirements that students attend WTEC.
 Other contacts likewise had specific requests for help with their courses.
 Faculty also recommended students to WTEC for assistance with professional communications outside the classroom, such as cover letters, resumes, applications for graduate or doctoral programs, etc. - Contact was made in person, by phone, by email, and even by text.
 These were sometimes to the Director and sometimes to tutors, and these were not always logged.
 It is difficult to be consistent with logging, especially when the contact is in person, outside the office.
 Staff is already managing many duties.
-Training will continue to include instructions re: logging contact with faculty, staff, and students as well as keeping records of services provided.
+Training will continue to include instructions re: logging contact with faculty, staff, and students as well as keeping records of services provided. - WTEC keeps style guides, study aids, and study guides for such standard exams as ACT, SAT, PRAXIS, and others.
+Faculty is regularly asked to recommend updates, plus suggestions for free resources online, etc. Students are free to use these on the premises, and faculty recommends students to do so.
+Faculty needs reminders that we have these resources. - Director also reaches out to instructors for clarification of essay prompts and other assignment instructions.
+This is done on a regular basis.